 Alviere is an embedded finance technology provider that offers a robust set of financial solutions combined with world-class, security and compliance protocols.
 Alviere’s proprietary ledger tracks transactions and gains clear insight into how and where customers spend money while adhering to all privacy requirements.

-Remember, you don’t have to become a fintech company to embrace embedded finance.
+You don’t have to become a fintech company to embrace embedded finance.
 Let Alviere take care of the heavy lifting while you focus on what you do best.